lix-pm/haxeshim/README.md

 When running the `haxe` command, we scan from the CWD up for a `.haxerc` and if non is found we look in the "root" directory.
 Every `.haxerc` defines what we consider a "scope" for all subdirectories (except those which contain `.haxerc` files to define new scopes).

+One exception applies: `haxelib run` invokes a library's run script with the library's own directory as the working directory, which is usually somewhere below the "root" directory and therefore outside the scope the script was invoked from.
+To keep such scripts (and anything they invoke in turn) operating on the scope they were started in, that scope is exported as `HAXESHIM_SCOPE` and takes precedence over the scan described above.
+Passing `--cwd` to either command discards it, because that is an explicit request to operate on a different scope.

 The contents of this file are stored as JSON and defined like so:

 ```haxe